MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 |Result click-through|The percentage of times someone clicked on this search result out of the total number of clicks for this query.  |
 |Average position of result  |The average relative position of this search result on the search results page. |

-### Top-10 no result queries
+### Top-10 no-result queries
 This report shows popular search terms that have returned no results.
 Use this report to identify search queries that might create user dissatisfaction and to improve content discoverability.
 You can then determine if creating an answer, like a bookmark, or ingesting new content through a Graph connector is the right action.

+> [!NOTE]
-Note: There are cases where a search term can be represented in the no-result report, even if it has bookmarks or is listed as one of the most popular queries.
+> There are cases where a search term can be represented in the no-result report, even if it has bookmarks or is listed as one of the most popular queries.
 One example is if a query is performed in a vertical where the bookmark is not displayed (for example, the “Sites” vertical).

 ### Top abandoned search terms
 This report shows popular search terms that receive low click-through.
 Use this report to identify search queries that might create user dissatisfaction and to improve content discoverability.
 You can then determine if creating an answer, like a bookmark, or ingesting new content through a Graph connector is the right action.

 ## Prevent filtering by country, occupation, department, or division

-By default, tenant administrators can filter search data by country, occupation, or department/division.
-If you do not want search admins to filter your report data using these dimensions, you can go into your organizational settings in the Microsoft 365 admin center and configure this setting.
-When this setting is unchecked, users with **search administrator** and **search editor** roles will not be able to filter the **Query details** reports by these filters.
+By default, users in global administrator, search administrators, and search editor roles can filter search data by country, occupation, or department/division.
+If you do not want administrators to filter your report data using these dimensions, you can go into your organizational settings in the Microsoft 365 admin center and configure this setting.
+When this setting is unchecked, administrators will not be able to filter the **Query details** reports by these filters.

+Only global administrators can configure this setting.

 To configure this setting:
 1. In the Microsoft 365 admin center, select **Settings**, then select **Org Settings**.